Vodafone NBN Review

 - Standalone pricing is a little expensive

 On the surface, Vodafone’s NBN plans might seem pricier than most providers.
 The standard pricing for its Standard (NBN 25), Standard Plus (NBN 50), and Premium (NBN 100) plans aren’t as competitive as most.
 But there’s a lot of peace-of-mind factors that come with Vodafone’s suite of broadband plans, such as 4G backup for seamless Internet in the event of an outage, and a 30-day network satisfaction guarantee.
-Add to that Vodafone’s regular timed discounts on its NBN plans that cut the price for the first six months of use, and an additional bundle discount (up to 20% off), and it shakes out at a decent deal.
+Add to that Vodafone’s regular discounts on its NBN plans that cut the price for the first six months of use, and an additional loyalty discount ($15 off for Vodafone mobile customers), and it shakes out at a decent deal.

 Vodafone NBN Plans